 - Make tomato paste with your tomatoes and then freeze the paste in tablespoon amounts so you can pull just a small amount out of the freezer as you need it.

 - Roast and freeze red peppers.
 At the end of summer, red peppers are plentiful and inexpensive.
 I buy a bunch and roast and freeze in hummus-ready batches to use in Roasted Red Pepper Hummus all winter long.

 - Freeze fresh herbs in ice cube trays so you don't have to pay $1.99 a bunch every time you want parsley, basil or chives in the winter.

 Making it boozy

 The easiest way to preserve fresh produce is to get it drunk.
 I mentioned making bourbon-soaked cherries above.
 They can last for 30 days in the refrigerator (if you and your friends don't eat them all in one sitting).
 Try these other ways to marry booze and fruit.

 - Infuse vodka.
 Vodka's neutral flavor makes it perfect for infusing with produce like jalapeño (for Bloody Marys), blood oranges, kiwis, pineapple, berries and more.

 - Make cello.
 Limoncello is the most common of the fruit-infused vodka and sugar drinks, but strawberries, rhubarb, cherries and other fruits can also be used in cello.
 (I now have a desperate desire to make a strawberry-rhubarbcello).

-- Shrubs are another way to preserve fruits, and although there is no booze in a shrub, the syrups are great additions to cocktails like my still unnamed cocktail that uses strawberry shrub and limoncello.
+- Shrubs are another way to preserve fruits, and although there is no booze in a shrub, the syrups are great additions to cocktails like my cocktail that uses strawberry shrub and limoncello.